Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 Forces DNS over HTTPS with Quad9 ECS enabled threat-blocking server and also contains their alternative port.

-## `doh-quad9-insecure-ecs.json.badidea`

-Forces DNS over HTTPS with Quad9 ECS enabled unfiltered server and also contains their alternative port. **No DNSSEC either.**

-## `doh-quad9-insecure.json.badidea`

-Forces DNS over HTTPS with Quad9 unfiltered server and also contains their alternative port. **No DNSSEC either.**

 ## `doh-quad9.json`

 Forces DNS over HTTPS with Quad9 threat-blocking server and also contains